Heaven-heaven/Heaven-heaven.github.io/README.md

 ## How it works
 ---
-This blog is powered by jekyll, and was inspired by [muan's blog](http://muan.co), thanks a lot.
+This blog is powered by jekyll.

 Click [here](http://uaiuai.cc) to visit this blog.